 AT TRACEY QUEZADA PRODUCTIONS WE PRODUCE POWERFUL AND PERSONAL STORIES THAT BRING TO LIGHT HARD-HITTING ISSUES WITH THE GOAL TO INFORM AND INSPIRE CHANGE.
-WHEN PRODUCING A DOCUMENTARY FILM OR PROMOTIONAL VIDEO, AT THE FOREFRONT IS GOOD STORYTELLING.
+WHEN PRODUCING A DOCUMENTARY FILM OR COMMERCIAL VIDEO, AT THE FOREFRONT IS GOOD STORYTELLING.
 WE GET TO THE HEART OF THE STORY AND DO SO BY HELPING PEOPLE SHARE THEIR STORY, INSPIRED BY THEIR VOICE.
 THROUGH COMPELLING STORYTELLING WE HELP YOU ENGAGE YOUR AUDIENCE.

-Tracey Quezada, Producer/Director
+Tracey Quezada, Director/Editor

 Center for Digital Storytelling